nsg26/Azure-Data-Engineering-Medallion-Architecture/README.md

 - Ingests sales data from source files.
 - Stores raw data for traceability.
 - Processes and organizes data into Medallion layers.
+- Uses Azure SQL Database as the Gold consumption layer for analytics and reporting.
 - Loads business-ready data into a relational database.
 - Generates analytical insights through SQL.
 - Visualizes key business metrics using Power BI.